 I take great delight in QSL'ing - my preferred method is via the Buro, but I will QSL direct and via eSQL - so if we have a QSO I do appreciate a QSL card and I will always return!
 Likewise if you are a SWL and hear a QSO please do QSL and I will return!

-For HF I work with a vertical 20m Delta Loop, Dipoles, an inverted V G5RV and a 6m dipole antenna, running up to 100 watts on my Yaesu's and Icom which performs well into Europe, America and beyond!
+For HF I work with a vertical 20m dipoles a half size inverted V G5RV and a 6m dipole antenna, running up to 100 watts on my Yaesu's and Icom which performs well into Europe, America and beyond!
 During the Sporadic E season I enjoy working 6m when conditions allow and am always looking for new squares!
 I have starting working the VHF/UHF FM satellites AO91 and AO92 using just a colinear antenna and my Icom IC910H - I can't keep up with the 'big guns' with just a colinear, but I am able to work plenty.

 See my construction of a 80m ARDF receiver kit